 Cultural Transformation

-We’re not interested in the diversity and inclusion of tech.
-We’re interested in a fundamental re-imagining and transformation of its abusive culture.
+We’re not interested in diversity and inclusion agendas that uphold the status quo.
+We’re interested in a fundamental re-imagining and transformation of power distribution.

 Black Feminist Praxis